-When a Windows Laptop or Desktop computer is unable to connect to internet and comes up with “Can’t connect to this network” error, it does not provide any reason or hint that can help in fixing this problem.
+When a Windows Laptop or Desktop computer is unable to connect to internet and comes up with “Can’t connect to this network” error, it does not provide any reason or hint that can help in fixing this issue.

-Fortunately, this problem in most cases can be fixed by using the same troubleshooting steps that are used to fix other types of network connectivity issues on a Windows computer.
+Fortunately, this problem in most cases can be fixed by using the same troubleshooting steps that are used to fix other types of network connectivity related issues on a Windows computer.

-Can’t Connect to This Network Error in Windows 11
+Can’t Connect to This Network Error in Windows 11/10

-If you are unable to connect to internet due to “Can’t connect to this network” error, you should be able to fix the problem using the following steps.
+If you are unable to connect to internet due to “Can’t connect to this network” error, you should be able to fix the problem using the following troubleshooting steps.

 1. Update Network Adapter Driver